How To Get From Phnom Penh to Kep?

 Duration: 3 – 4 hours

-You can either put your negotiation skills to the work and hail a cab on your own or book a taxi ride online.
+You can either put your negotiation skills to work and hail a cab on your own or book a taxi online.

 If you hail one on the street, expect to pay around $40-$50 for a one-way trip.
 Make sure you agree on the rate with the driver so you don’t end up paying more.

 Booking online through Camboticket is also a convenient option.
 Taxis booked online are SUV types and will provide more room than the usual taxis you can find on the streets.
-Booking online costs $55 for a 4 person car.
+Booking online starts at $60 for a 4 person car.

-Lastly, you can also opt for a ride share.
-You can find this ride share stand at the Psar Dang Kor Taxi Park along Mao Tse Toung Boulevard.
+Lastly, you can also opt for rideshare.
+You can find a rideshare stand at Psar Dang Kor Taxi Park along Mao Tse Toung Boulevard.
 A ride will cost $5 per person, but you’ll have to wait until the taxi is full.